JosephSparks/webdesign/README.md

-# website
+# Web Design!

-This is my website repo for DE Web Design by Jeff Elkner
+This GitHub repository is for my DE Web Design homepage.

-I already connected my editor and GitHub Desktop so I can get to work
+It consists of my personal website and my JavaScript assignments.